Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 - [target 1.9] MISSING FEATURE (Evans): a possibility to show the current interruption of the 12V circuit breaker rail
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
-- [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
+- MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - MISSING FEATURE (Matthias): BlueBrick should check if there's new library package available in background after launch.
 - MISSING FEATURE (Matthias): Better resolution for part images (Images can have an additional <scale> property in the xml-File, if no scale parameter is provided, the default resolution of 8 pixels/stud is used)
 - MISSING FEATURE (zephyr1934): Add a favorite feature where you can tag a part as your favorite, and display all your favorite parts in a specific tab of the library